mlexchange/mlex_latent_explorer/README.md

 A prototype app to visulize latent vectors in 2D.

 To run this demo, install docker, then run `docker-compose` in the main folder.
+Go to `http://0.0.0.0:8070/` in a brower.

 ## Copyright